 Our principal objective is to improve the overall health and nutrition of individuals and families around the world.
-We do this through (i) developing and manufacturing high-quality, science-based nutritional and personal care products that promote long-term health, and (ii) providing a rewarding opportunity through network marketing for our Associates who distribute our products.
+We do this through (i) developing and manufacturing high-quality, science-based nutritional and personal care products that promote long-term health, (ii) personalizing our products to our customer's needs and desires; and (iii) providing a rewarding opportunity through network marketing for our Associates who distribute our products.
 Our strategy is to capitalize on our operating strengths, which include: a strong research and development program; in-house manufacturing capability; science-based products; an attractive Associate Compensation Plan; a scalable business model; and an experienced management team.